-Our results show that among-year variation in flowering time, fitness and phenotypic selection on flowering time are related to climatic conditions during spring in the perennial herb Lathyrus vernus.
-Plants flowered earlier when springs were warmer and precipitation high.
-Phenotypic selection favored early flowering in 21 of 22 years, but strength of selection differed among years.
-Phenotypic selection for early flowering was stronger in springs with higher temperatures and lower precipitation.
+Our results show that among-year variation in both flowering time and phenotypic selection on flowering time are related to climatic conditions during spring in the perennial herb Lathyrus vernus.
+Plants flowered earlier when springs were warmer and precipitation higher.
+Selection favored early flowering in almost every year, but strength of selection varied among years.
+Selection for early flowering was stronger in springs with higher temperatures and lower precipitation, climatic variables explaining most of the among-year variation.
 Our results imply that climatic variation affects both the expression of traits associated with timing, and natural selection on these traits.
-They also suggest that effects of climate may show both co-gradient patterns, as for spring temperature in our study, and counter-gradient patterns, as for precipitation in our study.
+They also suggest that effects of climate may show both co-gradient patterns, as for spring temperature in our study, and counter-gradient patterns, as for precipitation.

-Based on the long lifespan of L. vernus and on the very low turnover of plants observed during our study, we assume that most observed variation in phenotypic values of FFD among years was due to plastic responses.
+Based on the very low turnover of plants observed during our study, we assume that most observed variation in phenotypic values of FFD among years was due to plastic responses.
 These plastic responses were strongly influenced by among-year climatic variation, with earlier first flowering dates of individual plants and an earlier position of the flowering season in years with warmer springs.
-Individual plants started flowering on average 1.8 days earlier with a one-degree increase in mean temperature in April and 2.5 days earlier with a one-degree increase in May.
-Plants also started flowering earlier in springs with more precipitation before and during the onset of the flowering season: on average, plants flowered 0.5 and 0.2 days earlier with a 10 mm increase in precipitation in, respectively, March and April.
-Higher temperatures in April and May were associated with an earlier start and end of the flowering season.
-Several previous studies with other plant species have attributed advances in flowering phenology to increasing temperatures (Cleland et al. 2007; Ibáñez et al. 2010; Anderson et al. 2012; CaraDonna et al. 2014).
+Individual plants started flowering on average 1.8 and 2.5 days earlier with a one-degree increase in mean temperature in April and May, respectively.
+Several previous studies have attributed advances in flowering phenology to increasing temperatures (Cleland et al. 2007; Ibáñez et al. 2010; Anderson et al. 2012; CaraDonna et al. 2014).
 Particularly strong effects of warming have been shown in early-spring flowering species (Dunne et al. 2003).
 Responses to climate change and fine-tuning of the flowering season to the environmental conditions might be particularly important in temperate early-spring forest plants where the benefits provided by high light availability are constrained by the timing of canopy closure.
-The duration of the flowering season increased with increasing temperatures in April, probably because this duration was more conditioned by the start than by the end of the flowering season.
-Some previous studies report shortenings of flowering duration with increasing temperatures (Høye et al. 2013; Bock et al. 2014).
-It seems likely that early-flowering species in seasonal environments increase the length of the flowering season in response to higher temperatures before flowering, while higher temperatures later might lead to an earlier end and shorter duration of the flowering season (Theobald et al. 2017).
-Climatic variation was considerable during our study period and, although we found no warming trends accross the 22 study years, spring temperatures have increased significantly in our study area over the last 57 years.
+Although we found no warming trends accross the 22 study years, spring temperatures have increased significantly in our study area over the last 57 years.
 In combination with the observed effects of spring temperatures on flowering phenology, we should thus expect that recent warming leads to an earlier flowering of L. vernus.
-In our study, we did indeed find such a significant advance in first flowering dates over the study period.
+In our study, we did indeed find a significant advance in first flowering dates over the study period.

+The duration of the flowering season increased with increasing temperatures in April, but was not affected by temperatures later during the season.
+In contrast, previous studies have reported shorter flowering seasons with higher temperatures (Høye et al. 2013; Bock et al. 2014).
+A possible interpretation of these results is that for early-flowering species in seasonal environments, higher temperatures up to flowering start increase the length of the flowering season, while higher temperatures during flowering might lead to a shorter duration of the flowering season (Theobald et al. 2017).